rahavdayan/LLM-Engineers-Handbook/README.md

 ## Components

 **`save_video.py`**
 This script downloads lecture videos from the Hugging Face dataset and extracts subtitle data.
-It stores each subtitle entry with its corresponding start and end timestamps for later alignment.
+It stores each subtitle text with its corresponding start and end timestamps for later alignment.

 **`get_topics.py`**
 All subtitle files are merged into a single corpus and split into equal-length blocks (150 characters each).
 These are encoded using a sentence-transformer model and passed to BERTopic for topic modeling.
 The trained topic model is saved for downstream use.